bytifex/variable-resolver/README.md

 * The following template: `Hello, {{{{{{name}}}}}}` will resolve to `Hello, {{{{name}}}}`

 ## Using *repvar* cli utility
-The following example demonstrates how every occurence of a variale, named *name*, can be replaced with *Jane* in the given template.
-Example:
+The following example demonstrates how every occurence of a variable is replaced with a value.
+In the following case every *{{name}}* is replaced with *Jane*:
 ```bash
 echo "Hello, {{name}}" | repvar -v name=Jane
 ```